 Shot of Prevention is a community blog where individuals, parents, medical professionals and others can gather to discuss current events regarding immunizations.
 Over the years we have heard many stories from parents, doctors and advocates about how confusing and frustrating it can be to find good information about vaccines and vaccine safety on the Internet.
 This inspired us to introduce a resource where different voices can come together to share their perspectives and personal stories.
 We hope you will find the resource to be beneficial, and we hope you will engage in these important conversations with us!

 Christine Vara, Lead Contributor

 Christine Vara began partnering with Every Child By Two in 2010 and has since become the lead contributor at Shot of Prevention.
 Her dynamic background provides a unique parent’s perspective to the blog’s ongoing discussion of immunizations, the science behind them and the choices that parents make to protect their children from preventable diseases.
-As a dedicated mother to five children and wife to a military husband, Christine has often found herself perplexed by the overwhelmingly clinical nature of information about immunization.
+As a dedicated mother to five children, Christine has often found herself perplexed by the overwhelmingly clinical nature of information about immunization.
 Like any mom, she understands that the choices she and her husband make about their family’s health will impact not only the two of them, but also the lives of their children.
-In an effort to better understand the facts about vaccine safety and preventable disease, Christine is embarking on a journey where she will chronicle her thoughts and concerns as a mother, as well as open up dialogue about these important topics on Shot of Prevention.
-She invites you to join her on this journey and participate in this meaningful, insightful discussion.
+In an effort to better understand the facts about vaccine safety and preventable disease, Christine has embarked on a journey that chronicles her thoughts and concerns as a mother, while promoting an open dialogue about these important topics on Shot of Prevention.
+She invites you to participate in this meaningful, insightful discussion.

 Amy Pisani, Co-Editor